MicrosoftLearning/AI-102-AIEngineer/Instructions/03-monitor-cognitive-services.md

 az login
 ```

-If you are not already signed in, a web browser will open and prompt you to sign into Azure.
-Do so, and then close the browser and return to Visual Studio Code.
+A web browser tab will open and prompt you to sign into Azure.
+Do so, and then close the browser tab and return to Visual Studio Code.

 > **Tip**: If you have multiple subscriptions, you'll need to ensure that you are working in the one that contains your cognitive services resource.
 Use this command to determine your current subscription.
 >